AnthonyBliss1/AnthonyBliss1.github.io/README.md

   - Tableau Desktop Specialist

 ## Work Experience
+**Market Intelligence Analyst @ Erickson Senior Living (_Nov 2023 - Present_)**
+  - Offer detailed market insights into the feasibility of new community developments
+  - Assist in qualitative and quantitative ad hoc analysis
+  - Program surveys for Cosumer Insights research in Qualtrics
+  - Create visualizations in **Tableau** and **Excel** for storytelling and analysis
+  - Developed streamline approach to collect competitor data

-**Operations Analyst @ Standard Petroleum Logistics (_Sept 2022 - Present_)**
+**Operations Analyst @ Standard Petroleum Logistics (_Sept 2022 - Nov 2023_)**
   - Created fully automated cloud solution for tracking and analyzing trailer pressure readings
-  - Compile data to analyze market trends and influence pricing strategies
+  - Compiled data to analyze market trends and influence pricing strategies
-  - Create queries and specialized reports to facilitate business operations
+  - Created queries and specialized reports to facilitate business operations
-  - Inspect and clean large datasets to create Business Intelligence dashboards and extract insight
+  - Inspected and cleaned large datasets to create Business Intelligence dashboards and extract insight
   - Pricing research, analysis, and definition by customer to ensure efficient buying and selling